AdobeDocs/workfront.es-ES/help/quicksilver/manage-work/requests/create-requests/enable-email-issues-into-projects.md

    >This was the case previously, but it's not working this way anymore, since August 2022: * Emails forwarded to this email address are not added as issues to the project in&nbsp;Workfront.
 Only emails created from this email address are added as issues.
    -->

-1. (Opcional) Seleccione la **Reenviar todos los problemas que no se envíen por correo electrónico**, luego ingrese una dirección de correo electrónico de reenvío en el cuadro de abajo.
+1. (Opcional) Seleccione **Reenviar todos los problemas que no se envíen por correo electrónico** y, a continuación, escriba una dirección de correo electrónico de reenvío en el cuadro siguiente.

    Esta dirección de correo electrónico recibe información sobre los correos electrónicos que no se han enviado al proyecto.